data-pup/rust-notes/wasm-pack-issue-25/README.md

 MENTORING INSTRUCTIONS (from @mgattozzi !):

-1. Create a small expression or function to read the Cargo.toml file to a String and assign it to a variable, maybe something like CARGO_TOML
+1. Create a small expression or function to read the `Cargo.toml` file to a String and assign it to a variable, maybe something like `CARGO_TOML`.
 2. Replace instances of it being read with the variable you just created
-3. Remove any code associated with reading the file)
+3. Remove any code associated with reading the file
 ```